 And one of them was the UK Prime Minister.

 David Cameron allowed some poor flunky in Number 10 Downing Street to cover his arse all week.
 A spokesperson threw out press releases in all directions disclaiming any knowledge of his boss having made a lot of money from his father’s offshore company account … before he admitted he had.

 Each release was a model of attenuating truth better known as spin: The Prime Minister states categorically that he has no offshore accounts; the Prime Minister has never benefitted from any offshore fund; the Prime Minister won’t benefit from his father’s offshore fund; the Prime Minister won’t benefit from his father’s fund in the future; The Prime Minister has not benefitted from his father’s offshore fund in the past- oh, crap.

 Cameron was last seen in the back garden of Number 10 pouring petrol on a collection of Panama hats.
 No one is going to associate him with that sinkhole of venal depravity, Mossak Fonseca, a company of greasy accountancy lawyers.

 Mossak Fonseca sounds like a poor Austrian wine.

 The notion a man sent to Eton at Eton prices would not benefit in later life from cash stowed under the radar was never going to fly.
 But he has done nothing wrong or illegal.
-Just as Berlusconi brought in a law forbidding the arrest of an Italian Prime Minister for cavorting with underage girls, and money laundering, (or was it laundering under-aged girls?) our politicians altered the law to make theft from the nation legal.

 For over thirty years Cameron’s offshore fund has never paid a penny in UK tax.
 Meanwhile, Cameron parades his pious hypocrisy admitting mea culpa, while the UK continues to protect the predatory practices of the Virgin Islands and other offshore centres under the British Crown.